lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-3. Iterate through device and model the argument pairs:
+3. A loop iterates through device and model the argument pairs:

 ```cpp
 for (auto && option : cmdOptions) {